 MIA is an independent, not-for-profit research institute located in North Sydney (NSW, Australia).
 The Institute is affiliated with The University of Sydney and collaborates with clinicians at various hospitals in Sydney.
 Our dynamic and high-volume multidisciplinary team sees approximately 500 new patients each year and leads a large number of clinical trials of novel agents, including investigator-initiated clinical and translational studies.
 The Institute has become a major referral centre in Australia, and the care and research conducted by MIA is widely regarded as world-class.

 These positions will involve participation in outpatient multidisciplinary melanoma care and complex skin cancer, strong involvement in the day to day management of patients with melanoma and complex skin cancer, as well as medical oversight of medical oncology clinical trials.
 The right candidate can also participate in the conduct of clinical research projects and programs.
 Fellows have the opportunity to participate in the academic activities of the Institute, including leading research projects for presentation at a major international conferences and publication in high-ranking journals.

-To apply for this position, please email Kylie Scott, Head of Human Resources, Melanoma Institute Australia using the button below.
+Applications have closed for Fellowships which commence in February 2025.
+If you are interested in a Fellowship from 2026, please email Kylie Scott, Head of Human Resources, Melanoma Institute Australia using the button below.